7105 West 44th Ave.

 Solution: Limit investment in company stock to ten percent of your investment portfolio.

 Don't Hire A Financial Advisor or Planner Without Doing Your Research: The advice that this person will give you is crucial to both your financial present and future.
-This is why it is so essential to research anyone and everyone before deciding to hire them thoroughly.
+This is why it is essential to research anyone and everyone before deciding to hire them.

 Solution: Research, research, and more research.
 You'll be paying for their advice, so it only makes sense to know how much they will charge and whether they are indeed qualified to dispense said advice.

 Don't Hunt For A Better Job While You're At Work: This may seem like a silly tip to offer, but the truth is that many so-called "professionals" see nothing wrong with photocopying and printing their resumes and cover letters at the office, not to mention spending company hours perusing online job postings.